-Jacqueline Broad is an Associate Professor of Philosophy in the School of Philosophical, Historical, and International Studies at Monash University, Melbourne, Australia.
+Jacqueline Broad is Professor of Philosophy in the School of Philosophical, Historical, and International Studies at Monash University, Melbourne, Australia.
 She is also a Fellow of the Australian Academy of the Humanities.

 For a full bibliographical list of her books and articles, with downloadable copies of her work, please click on the Publications tab.